TincoNomad/Aynimarket/README.md

 ## Polygon Mumbai

 💻 This is a small project that let you buy items on the polygon testnet, mumbai.

-Try it out on https://tinconomad.github.io/Aynimarket/
+<p>Try it out on https://tinconomad.github.io/Aynimarket/ 🚀</p>

-<p>You will found:</p>
+<p>In the code, you will found:</p>

 - Smart Contract
 - Main proyect